JohnHedler/project1/README.md

 TODO: Post specifics about the entire project and how to use it.

 Project specifications:
-1. User is able to create an account
+1. User is able to create an account as an employee or a manager
 2. User is able to login as a regular employee or a manager
 3. Employees are able to submit a ticket with price and discription of reimbursement being sought
 4. Employees can view all tickets ordered by date